 There are a number of ways to offset bloating through natural remedies.
 Here are a few quick tips to get you started.

-Reduce your intake of salt - Sodium is in many cases the culprit of bloating.
+Sodium is in many cases the culprit of bloating.
 When going through menopause, the body is more sensitive and sodium can have a deleterious effect on internal organs.

 Where you used to be able to eat salty chips with no ill effects, now you need to limit them.
 Excess sodium comes in the form of junk food - that's obvious.

 Less obvious but still sodium ridden foods include certain salad dressings, canned soups (unless they say low sodium), microwave meals and the like.
 You have to get into the habit of label reading.

 Start some sort of exercise program.
 This has been a running theme throughout when it comes to dealing with menopause.
 It helps alleviate stress, constipation and bloating.